vfarcic/cncf-demo/manuscript/setup/dev.md

 # Setup Prerequisites

+Prepare for your adventure!
+Get the right equipment!
 Think of the instructions in this section as adventure prerequisites.
-You need to prepare for the adventure.
-You need to get the right equipment.
 This is not the adventure itself (that comes soon) but ensurance that you are ready for it.

+GET READY FOR ADVENTURE!

 ```bash
 # Watch https://youtu.be/BII6ZY2Rnlc if you are not familiar